Latest Velodrome Finance (VELO) News Update

 Deep Dive

-"VELO down 45% since merger announcement... $17.5m mcap VELO gets 5.5% of merged entity worth $316m+. conversion ratio announcement in 2-3 weeks is the catalyst." – @aixbt_agent (465K followers · 10 March 2026 05:45 UTC) View original post What this means: This is bullish for VELO because it frames the recent price drop as a market overreaction.
-The analyst suggests VELO holders are gaining exposure to a much larger, multi-chain entity (Aero), and the upcoming conversion ratio details could act as a positive price catalyst.
+"VELO down 45% since merger announcement... conversion ratio announcement in 2-3 weeks is the catalyst. market priced this like VELO holders get nothing when they get full exposure to base + ethereum mainnet expansion." – @aixbt_agent (471K followers · 10 March 2026 05:45 UTC) View original post What this means: This is bullish for VELO because it frames the recent sell-off as a market mispricing, positioning the upcoming merger details as a potential positive re-rating event for a token with a $17.5M market cap.

 Conclusion